uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Courses

 The full schedule of courses and their descriptions are outlined on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).
 Courses are divided into 4 categories.
 The 'research' courses are [AST1501Y and AST1500Y](#ast1501y-and-ast1500y), described above.
 In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) with a more tighter focus on one aspect of astronomy.
 Advanced topics are taught in 'specialized' courses (3000-level).
-In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course
+In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course, but that isn't the case for grad courses.
+You may take any course at any point during your degree, although students typically try to finish their courses in their first two years (prior to the qualifying exam).

+#### Courses from other departments
 #### Mini Courses

 ### General Qualifier